Pingping9/GALAX-aaag/README.md

 ## Acknowledgments

-The authors are grateful for the mobility data provided by SafeGraph.
-This work is supported by ....
+Our deep and sincere thanks go to the anonymous reviewers for their constructive comments, which greatly improved the content and clarity of this article.
+We thank SafeGraph for providing the mobility data used in the analysis.
+This research is supported by the Texas State University College of Liberal Arts 2024-2025 Research Seed Grant.